zglue/zglue_doc/zDK_USB_Storage_Guide.md

 Comment:

-1. the usb drive is only worked over Rev_C or later (pca10056  does NOT work).
+1. the usb driver is only worked over  52840 Rev_C or later (pca10056  does NOT work, , it's Rev_A).

 2. Due to hardware issue,  every time , you should power cycle zDevKit if there is issue for  connecting

    issue between Host and zDevKit

-3. the first time , you should erase all internal flash before connecting usb msc to host(this will make
+3. the first time , you should erase MX25R QSPI flash before connecting usb msc to host(this will make

-   sure the internal flash is  empty)
+   sure the QSPI flash is  empty)

 ## USB Storage Usage

-After flashing image into Dev board
+After programming image into Dev board

-1. connect zDevKit with Host by USB cable
+1. connect zDevKit (USB port Not  Serial debug port)with Host by USB cable

 ```sh
 nsh>flash_eraseall /dev/mtdblock3
 ```

        This command should be run once.
-It can make sure the internal flash content is empty
+It can make sure the QSPI flash content is empty